v-rzh/ctf_writeups/circlecitycon21_weirdrop/README.md

 ```

 First 24 bytes are the filler for the stack - recall that the function subtracts
 `0x10` from the stack pointer and pops a register.
-The first two gadets are the xor
+The first two gadets are the XOR
 gadgets we've determined with `permute.py`.
 The next gadget pops `0x19` into `rdx`,
 which is the length of our read.
 Finally, we shove the `read` syscall number into
 `rax` and call it.
 Then we simply use the gadgets to load the `write` syscall number